sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 title: GoLang Brainfuck Interpreter
 ---

-Let me open by saying I have near no idea what I am doing other than learning and experimenting.
+Let me open by saying I have no idea what I am doing other than learning and experimenting.

-With that disclaimer lets start with what is Brainfuck.
-Brainfuck is, here is a blurb I stole from the wiki
+With that disclaimer lets start with what is Brainfuck?
+Let this blurb I stole from [wiki](https://en.wikipedia.org/wiki/Brainfuck) do the work for me...

 ```text
 Brainfuck is an esoteric programming language created in 1993 by Urban Müller.